RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 ```

-### VPN
+### Gluetun

-The `vpn` service runs  [Gluetun](https://github.com/qdm12/gluetun) which handles all the networking, connecting to the VPN and obtaining a forwarded port.
+The `tunnel` service runs  [Gluetun](https://github.com/qdm12/gluetun) which handles all the networking, connecting to the VPN and obtaining a forwarded port.

-The other services use `vpn` as their network due to `network_mode: "service:vpn"`.
+The other services use `tunnel` as their network due to `network_mode: "service:tunnel"`.

 ### Preflight